Velomotion logo Velomotion small logo

 With the Shimano XTR and the corresponding discs, Haibike has installed one of the highest quality brake systems on the market.

-frame Haibike Lyke CF
+Frame Haibike Lyke CF

-suspension fork Fox 36 Factory Grip2
+Fork Fox 36 Factory Grip2

 Drive Fazua Ride 60

-Rechargeable battery 430 Wh
+Battery 430 Wh

 Suspension shocks Fox Float